mortazavilab/TALON/README.md

 ```

 ## Running TALON
 Now that you've initilialized your database, you're ready to annotate long read datasets using TALON.
+The input database is modified in place to track and quantify transcripts in the provided dataset(s).

 ```
 python talon.py --h